Oberheim OB-X8 Analog Polyphonic Synthesizer

 another "proper" Oberheim polyphonic synthesizer.
 The return

-later it was introduced to a very receptive market.
+and a year later it was introduced to a very receptive market.

 The key members of the OB-X8 team date back to the original